tushara04/cardboard_table_makerspace_documentation/README.md

 These ideas were key to my design, which led to its success in terms of holding 15.7 kg of weight.

 ## Design Process
+### Brainstorming the design
+Keeping the ideas discussed above in mind, I realized it would be best to have the table top such that the weights are placed on the edges of the cardboard.

 challenges faced:
 1. took more than the allocated 2-3 hrs to build -- mainly because i didn't start with building right away but spent much time thinking through, designing a simple prototype, and coming up with ideas without any regards for time.